ajunx8/a-maz-ing-maze/dev-notes.md

 Now you can develop your application, and any changes you make to the code on your local machine will be reflected inside the containers automatically thanks to the volumes we defined.

 1. React template: `npx create-react-router@latest my-react-router-app`

-2. How to testing this frontend?
+2. How to test the frontend?
   - recommended by copilot
     - jest
     - @types/jest